Simon Currant

 Simon Currant, AM is a tourism developer in Tasmania, Australia.
-Currant currently serves as a director of the Tourism Council of Tasmania and a Director of TT-Line Pty.
-Ltd.
+He has served as a director of Tourism Industry Council Tasmania and as a director of Spirit of Tasmania.

 His past tourism developments include the Strahan Village, Cradle Mountain Lodge, Peppermint Bay and Pumphouse Point.

 He was awarded a Centenary Medal in 2001, Tasmanian of the Year in 2004 and appointed an honorary Member of the Order of Australia in 2006.